korenini/AMCA/README.md

-# AMCC
+# AMCCA

-AMCA, is an alternative multicriteria clustering algorithm.
+AMCCA, is an alternative multicriteria clustering algorithm.
 Bojan Korenini